 - Look at all avenues of financing.

 - Look at the real estate assets, if any, that are required to launch the business.
+This form here may be helpful.

-Notwithstanding all of the advice offered, there is no absolute "right way" to start a business.
-What is known, however, is that those who plan, network, and stick to it are more likely to succeed than those who have not considered all of the possible means to success.
-Flexibility in marketing and operating are crucial, and having options in both those areas when starting is exceedingly helpful when meeting the challenges of a new business.
-At BADC, not only do we try to steer entreprenuers to resources, but we try to partner with them by asking questions which will help fine tune the start-up and prepare the new businesses for what lies ahead.
+Notwithstanding all the advice offered, there is no absolute "right way" to start a business.
+What is known, however, is that those who plan, network, and stick to it are more likely to succeed than those who have not considered all the possible means to success.
+Flexibility in marketing and operating are crucial and having options in both those areas when starting is exceedingly helpful when meeting the challenges of a new business.
+At BADC, not only do we try to steer entrepreneurs to resources, but we try to partner with them by asking questions which will help fine tune the start-up and prepare the new businesses for what lies ahead.
 Call us, we are ready to start so that you will be ready to succeed.

 Local assistance is provided by the following organizations below: A critical resource is the State of Vermont and a directory of its economic and business services can be found here for business planning, technical assistance, financing, marketing and real estate.